Context

 Approach

-To fain insight into how Service Design has been practiced at RNID so far, and identify both strengths and opportunities for improvement, I interviewed 3 RNID staff members from 3 different teams who had worked with Service Designers on projects at RNID:
+To gain insight into how Service Design has been practiced at RNID so far, and identify both strengths and opportunities for improvement, I interviewed 3 RNID staff members from 3 different teams who had worked with Service Designers on projects at RNID.

 Interviews were semi-structured with open ended questions probing participants to describe and reflect on their experiences of working with Service Designers at RNID.
-I took notes during the interviews, grouped notes in to common themes, then generated insight statements based on themes to capture key learnings about Service Design and the role of Service Designers at RNID.
+I took notes during the interviews, grouped notes in to common themes, then generated insight statements based on themes to capture key learnings.

 I grouped insights together to answer key questions about Service Design and its role at RNID and created the above slide deck, expanding each insight with quotes to back it up.